-Cargo Handling Equipment Objective 1: Reduce emissions from cargo handling equipment by approximately 90% for nitrogen oxides (NO_X), 80% for diesel particulate matter (DPM), and 50% for carbon dioxide equivalent (CO_2e) below 2019 levels by January 1, 2025.
+Cargo Handling Equipment Objective 1: Reduce emissions from cargo handling equipment by approximately 90% for nitrogen oxides (NO_x), 80% for diesel particulate matter (DPM), and 50% for carbon dioxide equivalent (CO_2e) below 2019 levels by January 1, 2025.

 The baseline for CHE emission reductions was established by the 2019 CHE Inventory.
-The near-term goal to be completed by 2026 is to reduce emissions from cargo handling equipment by approximately 90% for NOx, 80% for DPM and 50% for CO2e by replacing the 20 highest emitting pieces of equipment identified in the 2019 Inventory with electric models.
-These pieces are not necessarily the oldest or highest emitting, but some of these pieces are the most activity at the cargo terminals and could greatly benefit from electrification.
+The near-term goal to be completed by 2026 is to reduce emissions from cargo handling equipment by approximately 90% for NOx, 80% for DPM and 50% for CO2e by replacing the 20 highest emitting pieces of equipment identified in the 2019 Inventory with electric models; the Port hopes all of these electric CHE models will become commercially available in the near future.
+These pieces are not necessarily the oldest or highest emitting, but some of these pieces several of them are responsible for the most a lot of the activity at the cargo terminals and could greatly benefit from electrification.
 Upgrading those identified pieces of CHE will pave the way for 100% zero emission equipment by 2030.

-This chapter provides the background to support the MCAS vision of health equity for all through reduced DPM emissions: Tugboat related Diesel Particulate Matter (DPM) emissions identified in the Port's Emissions Inventory (2019) will be reduced by half by transitioning to ZE/near-zero emission (NZE) technologies and/or other lower-emitting engines or alternative fuels.
+This chapter provides the background to support the MCAS vision of health equity for all through reduced DPM emissions with the following Long-term Goal for Harbor Craft: Tugboat related Diesel Particulate Matter (DPM) emissions identified in the Port's Emissions Inventory (2019) will be reduced by half by 2030 by transitioning to ZE/near-zero emission (NZE) technologies and/or other lower-emitting engines or alternative fuels.

 Commercial harbor craft include all commercial marine vessels that are not considered ocean-going vessels (OGVs).
-Unlike OGV, harbor craft typically operate within 200 nm from shore, however some vessels operate beyond that.
+Unlike OGV, harbor craft typically operate within 200 nautical miles (nm) from shore, however some vessels operate beyond that.
 Depending on the vessel certification, they can operate in the harbor, on near coastal routes, or on ocean routes.

 Non-commercial harbor craft, including recreational boats, are used solely for personal enjoyment on San Diego Bay.
-These include a variety of gasoline- and diesel-powered vessels and spend most of their operating hours within the Bay.
+These include a variety of gasoline- and diesel-powered vessels and_that spend most of their operating hours within the Bay.
 Recreational boating includes personal watercraft (jet skis), sailboats, jet boats, and yachts.
 Smaller watercraft are usually gasoline powered and larger yachts are usually diesel powered.
 The Port tracks emissions from recreational boats; however, because CARB has excluded recreational boats from current and future harbor craft rules, they are not addressed in this chapter.
 The MCAS is focused on reducing emissions from commercial harbor craft, not harbor craft used for recreation.